Questions before I started writing…

 “We come across a child after the storm last week, alone with just a pup.
 Any talk of a young’un gone missin’?”

 “No talk here that I’ve heard.
 But if someone comes askin’, I’ll send them out your way.
 Hard time to raise a child,” said the shop owner.

 “Yup,” answered Henry and turned to leave, but feeling the bank notes in his waistband, instead began to wander the store.
 He purchased flour and corn meal and oats, coffee, tea, a bit of molasses, sowbelly, and a yard of fabric for the child to have a dress.
 He bought Emily new needles and thread, and after long thought, an extra two yards of fabric for his wife.
-He purchased seed for planting; hard wheat, corn, beans, and squash.
-He also bought the child a small, cotton stuffed mattress and a feather pillow to lay her head.
+He purchased seeds for planting; hard wheat, corn, beans, and squash.
+He also bought the child a small, cotton-stuffed mattress and a feather pillow to lay her head on.